electron/i18n/content/current/fr-FR/docs/api/command-line-switches.md

 V8 inspector integration allows tools such as Chrome DevTools and IDEs to debug and profile Electron instances.
 The tools attach to Electron instances via a TCP port and communicate using the [Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/).

-See the [Debugging the Main Process](../tutorial/debugging-main-process.md) guide for more details.
+See the [Debugging the Main Process][debugging-main-process] guide for more details.

 Aliased to `--debug[=[host:]port`.